cosmicskeptic/cosmicskeptic.github.io/content/blog/crypto-advantage.md

 [taxonomies]
 authors = ["Cosmic Skeptic"]
 +++
+TLDR:
+1. Crypto helps to bypass government regulation so that poor people from Argentina from tumbling fiat currency.
+Bypassing regulation has deep implications like website like wikileaks are able to receive funds.
+People have way less power to keep government in check.

 Whether you agree or not crypto is objectively bad.
 It is due to various reasons like:
 1. Environmental Concerns (BTC)